b-ibarra/b-ibarra/README.md

 #### How to contact me

 Feel free to explore my repositories and reach out with any questions, suggestions, or collaboration opportunities ✨.
-Your interest are appreciated! 🤓
+Your interest is appreciated! 🤓

 📩[Gmail](beatrizibrm@gmail.com)
 👥[Linkedin](https://www.linkedin.com/in/beatrizibarra-biotechnology/)